Antoine-62/Advanced-Internet-Applications-laboratory-NodeJs/README.md

 # Advanced Internet Applications – laboratory - Node.js

 **Description :** The aim of the exercice was to write a online store of Disney movies by using Node.js.
-Sadly, I forgot to add image to items, but don't worry, the app is almost perfect (well it's my opinion).
+Sadly, I forgot to add image to movies, but don't worry, the app is almost perfect (well it's my opinion).
 In the main page, the user can add movies in his basket, then he can consult his basket.
 In the basket page, the user can :
 * Remove some movies from his basket
 * Clear his basket